Article At A Glance:

 To manage perceived opportunity triggers, it’s important to have a plan in place.
 For example, if passing a bar on your way home is a trigger, consider taking a different route.
 If the time and day are triggers for you, plan to do something else during that time, like going to a meeting or spending time with friends.

-Attention Allocating Triggers
+Identifying Triggers: Attention Allocating Triggers

-For example, if you constantly think about how much you miss drinking, or you focus too much on the negative aspects of your life, you could be at risk for an attention allocating trigger.
+For example, if you constantly think about how much you miss drinking, or you focus too much on the negative aspects of your life, you could be at risk for an attention-allocating trigger.

 Managing Attention Allocating Triggers

-To manage attention allocating triggers, it’s important to practice mindfulness and be aware of your thoughts.
+To manage attention-allocating triggers, it’s important to practice mindfulness and be aware of your thoughts.
 If you find yourself constantly thinking about alcohol, try to redirect your thoughts to something positive, like a hobby or activity you enjoy.

 This can help you shift your attention away from your addiction and towards something that brings you joy.